JAmoMES/vibe-video-call/README.md

    yarn dev
    ```

-5. **Open in browser**
+4. **Open in browser**
-   Navigate to `http://localhost:3000/lineplanet-call` to access the LinePlanet-powered video calling interface.
+   Navigate to `http://localhost:3000` - the app will automatically redirect to the LinePlanet video call interface.

 ## LinePlanet Integration